 Alyssa M. Adams, PhD

-All my research is motivated by these questions.
+Much of my scientific research is motivated by these questions.
 At the same time, technology is providing us with more data than ever before, specifically data on human activity.
 Understanding how to process this data in a meaningful, mechanistically-informative way has the potential to reveal more about living systems than ever before.
-My goal is to develop analytic tools that accurately model complex behaviors seen in big data, beyond machine learning techniques.
+My goal is to develop analytic tools that accurately model complex behaviors seen in human data, beyond machine learning techniques.
 With every new data set comes a cascade of important discoveries.